WillJRoper/SWIFT-Workshop/README.md

 brew install autoconf automake libtool
 ```

-To install SWIFT run `git clone https://github.com/SWIFTSIM/SWIFT` in the terminal in the directory where you want to have SWIFT.
+To install SWIFT run `git clone https://github.com/SWIFTSIM/SWIFT` in the terminal to get the SWIFT repo in the directory where you want it.
 Then enter the cloned repo and run (NOTE: see the caveats below for mac users):
 ```
 ./autogen.sh
 ./configure --disable-mpi